 – Darcy Perdu

-(Unlike Carla and Ed’s sacrilegious thievery — MY holiday traditions include cookies and milk for Santa who writes only in BLOCK letters, opening one gift on Christmas Eve, and lots of bouncy jingly Christmas Carols.
+(Unlike Carla and Ed’s sacrilegious thievery — MY holiday traditions include cookies and milk for Santa who writes only in BLOCK letters and opening one gift on Christmas Eve.
 What are some of YOUR Christmas traditions or funny holiday memories?
+Ever witnessed any larceny or questionable behavior around the holidays?
 Share them in the Comments Section!)